todogroup/ospology/ospo-book/content/en/06-chapter.md

 #### Monitoring Projects Already in Use

 The company also needed a way to track OSS projects already integrated into their systems.
-Because these projects often have many dependencies, manual checks were not practical.
+Because these projects often have many dependencies, manual checks weren't practical.

 Their proposed solution: